projectceladon/celadon-documentation/README.rst

 * `Sphinx`_

 The instructions for installing these varies according to OS.
-On a basic out- of-the-box Ubuntu-like OS (which usually has Python installed by default), check your python version you might need something like:
+On a basic out- of-the-box Ubuntu\*-like OS (which usually has Python\* installed by default), check your python version using commands similar to the following:

 .. code-block:: console